 If your baby has a stuffy nose, it can be awful listening to her struggle to breathe.
 On top of that, you may feel a bit helpless because your baby doesn’t know how to blow her nose yet!
 What can you do to offer relief?

 First, be sure to check out all of your child’s symptoms.
-Keep in mind that when your baby is breathing through the nose—even if it’s slightly stuffy—it may seem more congested than it really is.
+Keep in mind that when your baby is breathing through the nose—even if she is slightly stuffy—it may seem more congested than it really is.
 That’s because a baby’s nasal passages are relatively small.

 Simple, Practical Tips